MaciekBaron/simple-sprite/README.md

 Where `context` is a 2D Canvas context that you get by calling `yourCanvasElement.getContext("2d")`.
 Note that `draw()` should be called within your rendering loop, so that the sprite is redrawn on every frame.

+### Moving sprites
+Obviously sprites that just sit there and don't move aren't very useful.
+We can change the location of our sprite by simple calling the `setLocation(x, y)` function:

+    mySprite.setLocation(123, 321);

+If you prefer, you can set the destination when drawing the sprite:

+    mySprite.draw(context, x, y);

+### Controling the animation
+The SimpleSprite object has three self-explainatory functions that control the animation:

+    mySprite.startAnimation();
+    mySprite.stopAnimation();
+    mySprite.resetAnimation();

+`resetAnimation()` will return to the first frame of the animation, it will neither pause or play the animation.

+### Tips and suggestions
+If you are working on a "topdown" game and want your character to face different directions, you can prepare several rows of animations in one file, and then change the row in your sprite like so:

+    mySprite.row = 2; // Left
+    mySprite.row = 3; // Right
+    // etc..

 Demo
 ----